← Back to 後漢書

 []觿

-The Minister of Education takes marching orders from the marshal before mobilizing hunts or levies.
-The marshal marks left and right gates of the battue with paired banners.
-Van and rear camps anchor the line; officers pace every hundred paces.
-Zheng Xuan: straighten each file.
+Note [6] The Zhou li says: "If the Minister of Education is about to have hosts campaign, assemble, hunt, or labor, he receives law from the Minister of War and forms his belt-hooks."
+It also says: "When the Minister of War hunts, he takes standards as the gates of left and right harmony.
+Van and rear camps anchor the line; officers pace every hundred paces."
+Zheng Xuan: "straighten each file."
 The ode repeats: ‘Our cars are tight; our teams move as one.’
-Mao Heng glosses gong as ‘solid,’ tong as ‘aligned.’
+Mao Chang’s commentary says: "Gong means firm. tong as ‘aligned.’
 In war you prize united muscle; in the hunt you prize matched hooves for speed.”

 57